lupyuen/lupyuen.github.io/src/usb.md

     (NimBLE Porting Layer for Linux)

-The other source files are shared by Linux, BL602 and BL604.
+All other Source Files are shared by Linux, BL602 and BL604.

 (Except [__sx126x-board.c__](https://github.com/lupyuen/lora-sx1262/blob/master/src/sx126x-board.c) which is the BL602 / BL604 Interface for SX1262)